 Choosing a transfer method is really up to preference.
 Some things to take into consideration before deciding which way you’d like to put your embroidery pattern onto fabric are the color of the fabric and how permanent you want the stencil to be on the fabric.

-- Trace your pattern onto paper with a bold, black marker and find a sunny window.
+- Draw or print the desired pattern onto paper and find a sunny window.

 - Place embroidery fabric in the embroidery hoop

 - Tape the paper with the design onto a sunny window.

 - Place fabric and embroidery hoop face down against the pattern and trace.

 The next method involves using an iron on embroidery pencil and transfer paper.
 This pencil is great if you don’t have a lightbox or window to work with because you can draw your design onto a piece of tracing paper and then iron the pattern directly onto the fabric!
 Just remember that your image will be a mirror image when doing this so make sure any text is backward on your stencil!
 Also, this stencil will not come off so if you’re concerned about the stencil showing through your embroidery work, Id go with another transfer method.